pittsburghmodular/NullVentana/README.md

 - **Reactive but not chaotic:** put a modest AUDIO MOD (30–50%) on FIDELITY, TRAILS or RGB SPLIT rather than on RATE OF CHANGE.
 - **Beat-driven cuts:** LOAD VIDEO → GRANULAR RESET ON → set LOOP START/END to the interesting part of the clip → raise GRAIN CROSSFADE if the cuts feel too harsh.
 - **Live camera as instrument:** CAMERA ON, SOURCE MIX fully right, GRANULAR RESET ON, then set Shape A to OFF and Shape B to a sparse shape with BACKGROUND OFF as an overlay.
-- **Keyable output:** BACKGROUND → GREEN, both shapes with BACKGROUND OFF, filter NONE, FIDELITY high.
+- **Keyable output:** BACKGROUND → GREEN SCREEN, both shapes with BACKGROUND OFF, filter NONE, FIDELITY high.
 - **Performing:** DETACH the panel to a second display, F for fullscreen on the main one, and save a few slots to jump between looks with SAVE/LOAD.
 - **Better recording audio:** feed a virtual audio device (BlackHole / VB-Cable) instead of a microphone for a clean direct signal.